DresdenGman/03_Showcase_Projects/README.md

 # Showcase Data Analysis Projects

-> A curated collection of 5 best-in-class Python data analysis projects demonstrating exceptional technical excellence and business impact
+> A curated collection of 5 best-in-class Python data analysis projects from the Mathematical Modeling Society at Beijing Royal School

-This repository features the **top 5 showcase projects** selected from a comprehensive portfolio of 30+ data analysis projects.
-These projects represent the highest quality work, showcasing advanced machine learning techniques, innovative problem-solving approaches, and significant business value across multiple domains.
+This repository features the **top 5 showcase projects** selected from a comprehensive portfolio of 30+ data analysis projects completed by the **Mathematical Modeling Society** at Beijing Royal School.
+As the society president, I curated these projects to represent the highest quality work from both individual and collaborative efforts, showcasing advanced machine learning techniques, innovative problem-solving approaches, and significant business value across multiple domains.

 ## 🌟 Featured Projects